 Blumenthal M, Busse WR, Goldberg A, et al., ed.
 The Complete German Commission E Monographs.
 Therapeutic Guide to Herbal Medicines.
-Boston: Integrative Medicine Communications; 1998: 163, 342, 343.
+Boston, MA: Integrative Medicine Communications; 1998:163, 342, 343.

 Blumenthal M, Goldberg A, Brinckmann J. Herbal Medicine: Expanded Commission E Monographs.
 Newton, MA: Integrative Medicine Communications; 2000:240-243.